The Dells: Later years

 Leaving Cadet around the end of 1974 with the parent company in financial difficulties, the group would continue recording in order under the Mercury, ABC, and Virgin labels finding some hits, including 1980's "I Touched a Dream", which returned the group to the top 40 on the R&B chart.
 The Dells were confined mostly to the oldies market afterwards until they were asked to be creative consultants to Robert Townsend's acclaimed 1991 film, The Five Heartbeats, which was loosely based on the lives of The Dells and other groups of its era.
-The group recorded a composition titled "A Heart Is a House for Love".
-The song reached number 13 on the Billboard R&B chart, making them only one of two groups to have hit singles in five decades.
+The group recorded a composition titled "A Heart Is a House for Love", which reached number 13, making them the first group to chart a top 40 R&B hit in five consecutive decades.
+It was the group's 33rd and final top 40 R&B entry.
 The following year, signing with PIR, they released the album, I Salute You.
 The Dells continued performing and recording sporadically in the early years of the new millennium.
-In 2004, the group were inducted to both the Vocal Group Hall of Fame and the Rock and Roll Hall of Fame.
-The group continued performing until 2012.
+In 2004, the group were inducted to both the Vocal Group Hall of Fame and the Rock and Roll Hall of Fame and in 2022 into National Rhythm & Blues Hall of Fame.
+The group continued performing until 2012, where they gave their farewell concert at the Rock and Roll Hall of Fame museum in Cleveland that June.